jasonlryan/zeno_kb/z_1/tools/README.md

 This will:

-- ✅ Audit your source data
+- ✅ Audit your source data (using schema)
-- ✅ Convert CSV to JSON
+- ✅ Convert CSV to JSON (using schema)
-- ✅ Check URL health
+- ✅ Check URL health (using schema)
 - ✅ Generate reports
 - ❌ **NOT** deploy changes